wiremock-inc/anthropic-mcp-kotlin-sdk/README.md

 ## Samples

-- [kotlin-mcp-server](./samples/kotlin-mcp-server): shows how to set up Kotlin MCP server with different tools and other features.
+- [kotlin-mcp-server](./samples/kotlin-mcp-server): shows how to set up a Kotlin MCP server with different tools and other features.

 ## Installation